fengjixuchui/linux-kernel-enriched-corpus/README.md

 * https://lkml.org/lkml/2023/2/22/3
 [and many more](https://twitter.com/oswalpalash/status/1627776397828853760)

-Exhaustive List of Bugs Discovered with Regression Corpus:
+Exhaustive List of Bugs Discovered with Syzkaller using Regression Corpus:
 * WARNING in udf_free_inode
 * WARNING in tcp_enter_loss
 * WARNING in shark_write_val/usb_submit_urb